 Dosage and method of useThis section has been translated automatically.

-Ingenolmebutate is used as a drug in gel form for the topical treatment of actinic keratoses.
+Ingenolmebutate was used as a drug in gel form for the topical treatment of actinic keratoses.

 Undesirable effectsThis section has been translated automatically.

-Local skin irritation, which is classified as moderate to minor.
+Local skin irritation, which tends to be classified as moderate to mild.
 The therapy-induced skin reactions reach their maximum between the 4th and 8th day.
 They subside completely after 2-4 weeks.
 Systemic reactions (caused by absorption of the active substance) are not to be expected.

 PreparationsThis section has been translated automatically.

-Red Hand Letter on Picato (ingenol mebutate) - January 2020
+Red Hand Letter for Picato (ingenol mebutate) - January 2020

 27.01.2020 - With this Red Hand Letter, the manufacturer informs about the suspension of the marketing authorization of Picato (ingenol mebutate) due to the risk of malignant skin lesions.